os-guy-original/my_galaxy_a26_journey/README.md

 - RisingOS Revived
    - **A16** 8.1.1 BvN Build from [Doze-Off Builds](https://github.com/Doze-off/rising_treble/releases/tag/2025-09-30)
      > A bit unstable.
 May lag in QS.
-- KLC OS
-   - **A15** 2.0 BvN Build from [LoggingNewMemory](https://github.com/LoggingNewMemory)
-     > No issues.
-You may need to fix Play Integrity yourself.
 - Infinity X
    - **A16** 3.6 Vanilla Build from [Doze-Off Builds](https://github.com/Doze-off/ProjectInfinity-X_gsi/releases/tag/2026-01-04)
      > Didn't boot.